 - The GRE code for the UConn Health Center is 3931.

 If you are not a native speaker of English, you may be required to submit evidence of your proficiency in the English language.
-TOEFL and IELTS scores are only valid for two years (from original test date to submission of UConn application).
+TOEFL, IELTS, and PTE scores are only valid for two years (from original test date to submission of UConn application).
 You may use the results from one of the following standardized tests to satisfy this requirement:

-- Receiving a minimum score of 6.5 or higher on the IELTS test.
+- Receiving a minimum overall score of 6.5 or higher on the IELTS test.

-- Receiving a minimum score of 53 or higher on the PTE test, or
+- Receiving a minimum overall score of 53 or higher on the PTE test, or

 - Qualifying for a Score Waiver (please click on link to review policy).